Argie Johnson

-Argie K. Johnson is an American educator and biochemist who served as superintendent of Chicago Public Schools and deputy chancellor of New York Public Schools.
+Argie K. Johnson (born January 28, 1939) is an American educator and biochemist who served as superintendent of Chicago Public Schools and deputy chancellor of New York Public Schools.
+Johnson is recognized as the fourth African American-and the second African American woman—to lead the Chicago Public Schools, following Ruth B. Love, who was the first African American woman to hold the position.

 Early life and education

 Johnson hails from Kannapolis, North Carolina.
 She was the eldest of six children born to sharecroppers.
 She worked her way through college.